danielharrell/open-eyes-lect-2017-18/Open.md

 ## The Jar {#jar}

-For example, if I say "I can't get the jar open", I will look for a better grip on the lid, not the word.
+If I say "I can't get the jar open", for example, I will look for a better grip on the lid, not the word.
 But even here, I can wonder about the word.
 For why get a better grip on the lid to open the jar?
 Suppose I decide not to